Revealed Price Preference: Theory and Empirical Analysis: Introduction

+Unlike the case of data collected from a single individual, it is worth noting that, in this case, both model testing and welfare analysis are statistical since we need to account for sampling error inherent in repeated cross sectional data.
+Our RAUM test uses existing (though recently developed) econometric methods.
+On the other hand, to carry out the welfare analysis, we develop new theoretical econometric results; it is worth stressing that this is a stand alone contribution that has applications beyond this paper.

-The random utility extension of the GARP-based model is due to \citet{McFadden1991}.
-They assume that the econometrician observes the distribution of demand choices on each of a finite number of budget sets and characterize the observable content of this model, under the assumption that the distribution of preferences is stable across observations.
-There are two main challenges that must be overcome before their model can be taken to data.
-First, \citet{McFadden1991} do not account for finite sample issues as they assume that the econometrician observes the population distributions of demand; this hurdle was recently overcome by \citet{kitamura2013} who develop a testing procedure for the GARP-based model which incorporates sampling error.
-Second, the test suggested by \citet{McFadden1991} requires the observation of large samples of consumers who face not only the same prices but also make \textit{identical expenditures}, a feature which is not true of any observational data.
-Thus to implement the test they suggest, \citet{kitamura2013} need to first estimate demand distributions at a fixed level of (median) expenditure, which requires the use an instrumental variable technique (with all its attendant assumptions) to adjust for the endogeneity of observed expenditure.
+For reasons we shall now explain, testing the RAUM on actual repeated cross-sectional data (such as household survey data) turns out to be a lot more straightforward than testing the random version of the standard budget-constrained utility model where the population is required to be rational in the sense of \refAfriat{thm:Afriat} (defined earlier).
+We refer to the latter model as RUM (random utility model) for short.
+The test for RUM is broadly set out in \citet{McFadden1991}, but two challenges must first be overcome.
+First, \citet{McFadden1991} do not account for finite sample issues as they assume that the econometrician observes the population distributions of demand; this hurdle was recently overcome by \citet{kitamura2018} who develop a testing procedure which incorporates sampling error.
+Second, the test suggested by \citet{McFadden1991} requires the observation of large samples of consumers who face not only the same prices but also make \textit{identical} total expenditures.
+This feature is not true of any real observational data where a consumer's demand (and thus total expenditure) on a set of observed goods will typically be price dependent.
+Thus to implement their test, \citet{kitamura2018} need to first estimate demand distributions at a fixed level of (median) expenditure, which requires the use an instrumental variable technique (with all its attendant assumptions) to adjust for the endogeneity of observed total expenditure.
+In contrast, the RAUM can be tested directly on household survey data, even when the demand distribution at a given price vector implies {\em heterogenous levels of total expenditure across consumers}.\footnote{A bit more formally, it is possible for two demand bundles $x$ and $x'$ in the support of the demand distribution when prices are $p^t$ to satisfy $p^t\cdot x\neq p^t\cdot x'$.} This allows us to estimate the demand distribution by simply using sample frequencies and we can avoid the above-mentioned additional layer of demand estimation needed for testing RUM.